grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 There are also some issues one may run into when using TODO lists.
 I already mentioned the biggest of them - that I often saw people add TODO items for means other than to support TDD and they never went back to these items.
 Some people joke that a TODO comment left in the code means "There was a time when I wanted to do ...".
 Anyway, such items may pollute our TDD-related TODO list with so much cruft that your own items are barely findable.

 Another downside is that when you work with multiple workspaces/solutions, your IDE will gather TODO items only from a single solution/workspace, so there may be times when several TODO lists will need to be maintained -- one per workspace or solution.
-Fortunately, this isn’t usually a big deal.
+Fortunately, this isn't usually a big deal.

 [^sebrosegwt]: Seb Rose wrote a blog post where he suggests against the `//GIVEN //WHEN //THEN` comments and states that he only uses empty lines to separate the three sections, see http://claysnow.co.uk/unit-tests-are-your-specification/